vvo/docs/source/includes/_redirects.md

     # Show a custom 404 for this path
     /ecommerce    /store-closed  404
 ```
-You can specify the HTTP status code for the rewrite.
-The default is 301 which will do a permanent redirect.

 When the status code is 301, 302 or 303 Netlify will redirect to the target url.
 With any other status code Netlify will render the target url with the specified status code.